 - (3) As of June 30, 2013, we had no outstanding borrowings under and approximately \$302.1 million in additional borrowing capacity available under our revolving credit facility after giving effect to \$58.5 million of outstanding letters of credit.
 Our borrowing capacity depends, in part, on inventory, accounts receivable and other assets that fluctuate from time to time and may further depend on lenders' discretionary ability to impose reserves and availability blocks and to recharacterize assets that might otherwise incrementally increase borrowing availability. - (4) Certain of our subsidiaries are parties to lines of credit and letters of credit facilities that remained open after closing of the Acquisition Transactions.
 As of June 30, 2013, there were no borrowings and approximately \$11.5 million of borrowing capacity under these lines of credit.
-We had approximately \$4.2 million in letters of credit outstanding and approximately \$2.6 million of remaining capacity under these letters of credit facilities. - (5) Original issue discount, net of accumulated accretion, as of June 30, 2013 of \$10.6 million related to the term loan and \$1.4 million related to the revolving credit facility. - (6) As adjusted to reflect the redemption premium and a write-off of deferred financing costs related to the redemption of a portion of the 2019 Notes with the net proceeds from this offering.
+We had approximately \$4.2 million in letters of credit outstanding and approximately \$2.6 million of remaining capacity under these letters of credit facilities. - (5) Original issue discount, net of accumulated accretion, as of June 30, 2013 of \$10.6 million related to the term loan and \$1.4 million related to the revolving credit facility. - (6) As adjusted to reflect the after-tax impact of the redemption premium and a write-off of deferred financing costs related to the redemption of a portion of the 2019 Notes as well as a fee to terminate the Management Agreement with Carlyle.
 See "Use of Proceeds."

-The table set forth above is based on the number of shares of our common stock outstanding as of , 2013.
+The table set forth above is based on the number of shares of our common stock outstanding as of June 30, 2013.
 The table does not reflect:

-- shares of common stock issuable upon the exercise of options outstanding at a weighted average exercise price of \$ per share; and - shares of common stock reserved for issuance under our 2013 Plan, which we plan to adopt in connection with this offering.
+- 11,319,168 shares of common stock issuable upon the exercise of options outstanding at a weighted average exercise price of \$6.13 per share; and - share units that could, at our option, be settled with 1,036,543 shares of common stock (assuming a per share price at the time of settlement of \$19.50, which is the midpoint of the range set forth on the cover page of this prospectus) in lieu of cash to settle \$20.2 million owed by us under outstanding share units as of June 30, 2013; and - 18,565,383 shares of common stock reserved for issuance under our 2013 Plan, which we plan to adopt in connection with this offering.